 - Do you have a ready-to-use assembly system?

 Yes!
 You can use our AS150/3 or AS150/5 to mount CSM150, CSM150/200 or CSM300 capacitors in series, in parallel, or in a serial–parallel combination.

 Both assembly system models enable hot-swapping of capacitors and contain a built-in water cooling system.

 In addition we can offer a very simple modular assembly system for the above capacitors.
-This modular assembly can hold from few to hundreds capacitors in different parallel and series combinations.
+This modular assembly can hold up to hundreds of capacitors in different parallel and series combinations.